1. Gautama Buddha was born in __________.

 Explanation: It emphasized Bodhisattvas, compassion, and salvation for all.

-40. Hinayana texts were in:
+40. Hinayana texts were in__________.

 A) Pali